ahdinosaur/blog.mikey.nz/source/_posts/first-look-at-blinksy.md

 - Help port a visual pattern from FastLED or WLED to Blinksy
 - Write your own visual pattern
 - Help support a new LED chipset
+- Help support a new LED controller

 If you want to otherwise support the project, please:

 - Star the project on GitHub: [ahdinosaur/blinksy](https://github.com/ahdinosaur/blinksy)
-- Subscribe to me on YouTube, where I want to start live-coding the future of Blinksy
 - Sponsor me on GitHub: [@ahdinosaur](https://github.com/sponsors/ahdinosaur)
+- Subscribe to me on YouTube, to encourage me to live-code Blinksy: [@Make_with_Mikey](https://www.youtube.com/channel/UCRNri_xZGzROcxGcAYkOhpA)

 Thanks for giving me your attention.
-Have a good one.
+Have a good one. 💜